behreajj/AsepriteAddons/commands/README.md

 - `cycleStackUp`: Moves a layer up the stack.
 Ignores background layers.
 If the layer is at the top of the stack and its parent does not contain a background layer, moves it to the bottom.

 - `dereference`: Converts a reference layer to a normal layer.
-Transfers the reference layer's parent to the new layer but the new layer remains at the top of the stack.
+Transfers the reference layer's parent to the new layer.

 - `flattenGroup`: Flattens a group layer.
 Includes locked layers, but excludes hidden layers.